MinaSeddik/dev-shortcut/Git/ssh.md

 cat ~/.ssh/id_ed25519.pub
 ```

 Paste it over under SSH settings in gitlab

+#### Known_hosts file
+what is the purpose of Known_hosts file?
+> The known_hosts File is a client file containing all remotely connected known hosts, and the ssh client uses this file.
+This file authenticates for the client to the server they are connecting to.
+The known_hosts file contains the host public key for all known hosts.